adrianspread/ecommerce/README.md

 Some of the shop features: create account, login, search for products using search bar and category filters or price filters, see most popular products or newest products, add product to card, remove product from card.

-Filter by categories or price range
+Filter products by categories or price range

 ![img](./images_readme/3.png)